-Completed in mid-July, the Crosstown Trail is a hiking and biking pathway made possible by several volunteers—from such stewarding organizations as SF Parks Alliance, Friends of Oak Woodlands, and the Bay Area Ridge Trail Council—who put their heads together to map out the trail.
+Completed in July 2019, the Crosstown Trail is a hiking and biking pathway made possible by several volunteers—from such stewarding organizations as SF Parks Alliance, Friends of Oak Woodlands, and the Bay Area Ridge Trail Council—who put their heads together to map out the trail.

 The Crosstown Trail initiative was adopted by the recreation and open space element of the SF General Plan in the spring of 2014, with the hope of connecting the metro's southeast and northeast green spaces via a rather lengthy diagonal.
 After much political hoopla and logistical worrying, the trail opened to the public over the first two days of June, in conjunction with National Trails Day.

 Don't question us, just do this: Downloaded the OuterSpatial app.
 This is key for choosing the southbound or northbound path, tracking your route, and downloading maps and cue sheets for various sections of the trail.
 We began our journey on the south end near Candlestick Point, and paced along the Northbound Trail's five sections.

 A note about parking: The lot Candlestick Point Park closes at 6pm, so park along Jameston Avenue or, even better, take a Lyft to the starting point.

 Also note that there are separate trails for walking and biking.